akarve/ricochet-robots/README.md

 work in progress; see notes in js/main.js on how i plan to implement search algorithms

 #running
-From the root directory
+In the root directory

      http-server -pPORT

 or

      python -mSimpleHTTPServer

 Then visit `http://localhost:PORT` in your browser.